 • Trekking Poles

 • Headlight (It may sound unnecessary but you will need it when you want to answer the call of nature in the middle of the night)

 • Extra Battery and power bank for your phone

-• Flip-flops (After some hours hiking, when we pitch our camp, it feels great to take off our trekking shoes.
+• Flip-flops (After some hours of hiking, when we pitch our camp, it feels great to take off our trekking shoes.
 Also, you can quickly go inside the tents and come back outside.
 We can’t stress this enough)

 • Waterproof medical bands/plasters & personal medicine items